ora0600/atg-cdc-boost-service/README.md

 - Sizing and resource planning
 - Database change requirements
 - Monitoring recommendations and scripts
+- A prepared very common POC Plan, with Step-by-Step Guide for very common test customers did so far.

 **Outcome:** A smooth “landing” with a tailored CDC solution aligned to customer needs.